-Teaching group refers to a group of learners participating in the same teaching situation at the same time, such as a class, a group of multiple classes or the learners taking part in a particular course or other study unit.
+Teaching group refers to a group of students participating in the same teaching situation at the same time, such as the students taking part in a particular course or other study unit.

 Study unit refers to a basic unit of teaching and studies in terms of content and structure, such as a single course.
 A study module consists of multiple study units.